hashicorp/terraform-guides/operations/sentinel-policies-scripts/README.md

 The script uses curl to interact with Terraform Enterprise via the TFE API.
 It performs the following steps:

 1. It iterates across all files in the current directory with the `*.sentinel` extension.
-1. For each file, it generates a file create-policy.json from the template create-policy.template.json, substituting the name of the policy and the file name and setting a description based on the name.
+1. For each file, it generates a file _create-policy.json_ from the template _create-policy.template.json_ (which is embedded in the script), substituting the name of the policy and the file name and setting a description based on the name.
-1. It uses curl to invoke the [Create a Policy API](https://www.terraform.io/docs/enterprise/api/policies.html#create-a-policy), passing the generated create-policy.json file in the --data argument of the curl command.
+1. It uses curl to invoke the [Create a Policy API](https://www.terraform.io/docs/enterprise/api/policies.html#create-a-policy), passing the generated _create-policy.json_ file in the --data argument of the curl command.
 1. It uses curl to invoke the [Upload a Policy API](https://www.terraform.io/docs/enterprise/api/policies.html#upload-a-policy).
 1. Finally, it prints out the number of policies found and imported.